itsredx/P-plus-plus/README.md

-# P-- (P Minus Minus)
+# P++ (P Plus Plus)

-P-- is a work-in-progress programming language, featuring both a compiler and an interpreter.
+P++ is a work-in-progress programming language, featuring both a compiler and an interpreter.
 It is designed to be a learning project exploring various aspects of language design and implementation, including parsing, intermediate representation, code generation (via LLVM), and runtime environments.

 ## Project Status